-The Company maintains a clawback policy under which the Company may, in the Committee's discretion and subject to applicable law, "clawback" incentive compensation paid to certain officers of the Company (generally defined as an individual subject to Section 16 of the Exchange Act as well as the Company's Chief Compliance Officer) in the event of an accounting restatement or if such officer engaged in detrimental conduct, as defined in the clawback policy.
+The Company maintains a clawback policy under which the Company may, in the Committee's discretion and subject to applicable law, "clawback" incentive compensation paid to certain officers of the Company (generally defined as an individual subject to Section 16 of the Exchange Act as well as the Company's CCO) in the event of an accounting restatement or if such officer engaged in detrimental conduct, as defined in the clawback policy.
 In addition, the Company is permitted under the clawback policy, in the Committee's discretion and subject to applicable laws, to clawback incentive compensation paid to such officers for conduct that is determined to have directly contributed to material compliance failures resulting in a failure to comply with applicable laws or regulations.
-Under this policy, if the Committee determines that incentive compensation is subject to clawback, the Company, subject to the direction of the Committee, has broad discretion to effect recovery of such amounts, including requiring a cash payment, canceling outstanding or deferred awards, reducing future compensation or other appropriate means.
+Under this policy, if the Committee determines that incentive compensation is subject to clawback, the Company, subject to the direction of the Committee, has broad discretion to effect recovery of such amounts, including requiring a cash payment, canceling outstanding or deferred awards, reducing future compensation, seeking recovery of any gain or profit realized by the officer on the sale or other disposition of any equitybased awards, or other appropriate means.
 The Company continues to monitor this policy to ensure that it is consistent with applicable laws, including any requirements under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").